 In most cases, the combination of the relative altitude mode with the Move each object to bottom height 0 altitude offset allows for a proper grounding and displaying of the objects in Earth browsers.
 However, when using the Cesium-based 3DCityDB-Web-Map-Client, its default WGS84 ellipsoid terrain model must be activated.

-When using the absolute z-coordinates and displaying the exported datasets together with terrain layer in Google Earth, you need to choose the following combination of settings: absolute altitude mode, generic attribute “GE_LoDn_zOffset”, and call Google's elevation API when no data is available.
+When using the absolute z-coordinates and displaying the exported datasets together with terrain layer in Google Earth, you need to choose the following combination of settings, should you have a valid Goole Elevation API key: absolute altitude mode, generic attribute “GE_LoDn_zOffset”, and call Google's elevation API when no data is available.

-When the Google's elevation API daily quota limit is reached you can continue the export on another computer, or you can change your IP address (or become a Google premium user).
-Repetitive running of the KML/COLLADA/glTF export may be required over several days until the error message "OVER_QUERY_LIMIT" no longer appears.

 Management of user-defined coordinate reference systems